nikhilweee/blog-jekyll/reference.md

 * I always forget the color scheme of my terminal.
 It's `base16_isotope`.
 Oh! [base16](https://chriskempson.github.io/base16/)!

 ### Docker and DC++
 Docker and DC++ don't go hand in hand.
-Docker creates `iptables` for private ip addresses like 172.17.x.x and DC++ uses the same.
+Docker creates `iptables` routes for private ip addresses like 172.17.x.x and DC++ uses the same.
 You may keep on getting _No route to host_ when you try to connect to a hub, which is really annoying!
 [@kamermans](https://github.com/kamermans) has a gist [here](https://gist.github.com/kamermans/94b1c41086de0204750b) that helped me out.

 ### Test outgoing ports